 Our Career Resource Center works with undergraduate, graduate, and alumni on career exploration and decision-making, job search strategies, and effective self-promotion.
 We can help you answer questions about choosing a major, careers related to specific programs, and applying to graduate school.
-Use our online system, the Lesley Career Connection, to find out about off-campus student jobs.
+Use our online system, Handshake, to find out about off-campus student jobs.

 9. Study Abroad Office

 You have many options for studying abroad while studying here.
 Spend a semester or year at a university abroad in an exchange program or provider program.
 Or, take a travel-study course in the summer or on January break led by our faculty or an outside organization.